 Limitations

 Our study was retrospective in nature with post-hoc analysis of data from 2 previously published cohorts of moderate sample sizes.
 We included a cohort of relatively low-risk STEMI survivors with no contraindication to a comprehensive CMR scan.
 As a result, the number of events were relatively small at 1-year in both the derivation and validation cohorts.
-Although we tested our model in a validation cohort, it was a single-centre cohort and prospective studies are needed to confirm our findings in a multi-centre setting, with larger patient numbers.
+Although we tested our model in a validation cohort, it was a single-centre cohort and prospective studies are needed to confirm our findings in a multi-center setting, with larger patient numbers.
 Only 3 short-axis T2* maps were used for this study and therefore small areas of IMH may have been missed.
 However, the prognostic significance of these small areas of IMH is not known.
 Future studies could compare the performance of a minimum of basal, mid and short-axis T2* mapping or full LV-coverage T2* mapping and its impact on prognostic significance and scan time.
 Feature-tracking CMR data such as global longitudinal strain, which has previously been shown to be prognostic(28,29), were not available in our cohort and whether global longitudinal strain would improve the risk stratification over LVEF in the proposed model warrants future investigation.

 Conclusion